 Dissertation Overview

-This dissertation investigates a design for a more portable mechanically cooled high purity germanium detector as well as energy resolution a function of temperature for such as design.
+This dissertation investigates a new design for a more portable mechanically cooled high purity germanium detector as well as energy resolution a function of temperature for such as design.
 Chapter 3 will provide an overview of the novel detector assemblies that have been designed and tested as a part of this dissertation.
 Sufficient detail will be included in Chapter 3 to provide the reader a complete understanding of the design.
 Chapter 4 will transition immediately into the experimental setup and testing procedure used for the characterization of each detector.
 Chapter 5 will provide a review of the test results achieved through the characterization testing.
 In addition to providing the measurement results, Chapter 5 will also provide discussion and explanation of the results themselves.
 Finally, Chapter 6 will provide conclusions in the area of operating high purity germanium detectors at elevated temperatures.